Williamson, West Virginia

-Williamson is a city in and the county seat of Mingo County, West Virginia, United States, situated along the Tug Fork River.
+Williamson is a city in and the county seat of Mingo County, West Virginia, United States, along the Tug Fork River.
 The population was 3,042 at the 2020 census. and is the county's largest and most populous city.
 Williamson is home to Southern West Virginia Community and Technical College.
 The Tug Fork River separates Williamson from South Williamson, Kentucky.

 Williamson is the site of a large rail yard built by the former Norfolk and Western Railroad (now Norfolk Southern Railway), which was built to service the many coal mines of the region.
 The city is protected by a floodwall, completed by the U.S. Army Corps of Engineers in 1991 in response to devastating floods along the Tug Fork River in 1977 and again in 1984.
 The wall incorporates floodgates along major access points which, when locked, form a solid barrier against floodwaters.
 There have only been three uses of the gates thus far: the first occurring in 2002 during a major flood in the region, the second occurring in 2003, when only two lower lying gates were closed in anticipation of rising water levels, and in 2025 when another major flood struck the region, causing all the gates to be closed for the first time ever in the floodwall's almost 35 year history due to the Tug Fork rising to levels not seen since 1984.

 The local economy is largely fueled by coal mining, transportation, health care and retail businesses.